 Light – Moderate to bright, indirect light.
 Avoid direct sunlight which can scorch the leaves.

 Water – Poinsettias want to stay evenly moist.
-Water once the top inch of soil becomes dry and never allow Poinsettias to fully dry out.
+Water once the top third of the soil becomes dry and never allow Poinsettias to fully dry out.

 Soil – Moist, well-draining potting soil.
 All-purpose soils, like Espoma Potting Soil, are a good choice for poinsettias.

 Temperature – Ideal temperatures are between 65° and 75°.
 Avoid exposing Poinsettias to temperatures below 50° and keep protected from drafts.

 Humidity – Poinsettias do well in average humidity levels, but they can struggle in low humidity.
 During winter, when homes tend to be drier than normal, a nearby humidifier or a tray of pebbles and water are easy ways to increase humidity.

 Fertilization – Fertilize monthly with a balanced fertilizer, like Bonide Liquid Plant Food¸ spring through fall.

 Size – Poinsettias average 3 to 4 feet tall and wide indoors.